There was an error with your log in

 Manaslu Circuit trek, village

 • Crossing the tundra, the trail winds its way to the foot of the immense Larkya glacier pouring out of Manaslu.
-Surrounding you are mighty mountains and snow-capped peaks, including Manaslu.
-The once large Bhudi Gandaki is now merely a stream as you continue to follow its course upwards.
-You’ll reach the last permanent settlement in the valley—Sumdu—and you’ll walk along the ruins of Larkya Bazaa, an old trading village that had strong ties to Tibet.
-Continue hiking towards Dharamsala until you reach a tea house.
+Surrounding us are mighty mountains and snow-capped peaks, including Manaslu.
+The once large Bhudi Gandaki is now merely a stream as we continue to follow its course upwards.
+We’ll reach the last permanent settlement in the valley—Sumdu—and we’ll walk along the ruins of Larkya Bazaa, an old trading village that had strong ties to Tibet.
+Continue hiking towards Dharamsala until we reach a tea house.

 Meals: Breakfast, lunch, and dinner